MateusJabour/mateusjabour.github.io/_posts/2016-02-05-understading-how-computation-works-1-1.md

     nil
 </code>

 So, looks easy, no?
-Let's implement a boolean expression, the "less than", for this, we need to create towo objects, the boolean itself and the less than.
+Let's implement a boolean expression, the "less than", for this, we need to create two objects, the boolean itself and the less than.

 <code>
 class Boolean < Struct.new(:value)